 - Occurred in Arthur, and he did indeed keep the glasses as part of his signature look.

-- The Powerpuff Girls (though that wasn't permanent, and Bubbles accepts them after they magnify her Eye Beams to ludicrous power).
+- The Powerpuff Girls had one, though that wasn't permanent, and Bubbles accepts them after they magnify her Eye Beams to ludicrous power.

 - Hey Arnold! had Rhonda Wellington Lloyd getting glasses and immediately losing her cool reputation, having to sit in the back of the bus with the loser kids, and generally becoming a klutz (accidentally breaking her glasses, leading to an even worse-looking tape-based repair job; trailing toilet paper under her shoe, etc.).
 Then she gets over her paranoia, regains her self-confidence, gets a better-looking pair of glasses, and almost seems to learn An Aesop about the nerds who had come to her rescue.
 Aside from one reference later on about her having since gotten contacts, it's never mentioned again.